 What is Evergreen?

 William Jessup University's Paul Nystrom Library uses an innovative open-source Integrated Library System called Evergreen.
 Evergreen was developed originally by a consortium of public libraries in Georgia.
 In late 2008, WJU became one of the first academic libraries to implement Evergreen.
 It has been a stable product.
 However, like all open-source software programs it has its share of quirks.
-The library Director and our ILS system administrator Jeff Green have contributed back to the Evergreen ILS community through presenations at professional conferences and answering questions from the curious.
+The University Librarian and our ILS system administrator Jeff Green have contributed back to the Evergreen ILS community through presenations at professional conferences and answering questions from the curious.
 Below are some of the frequently asked questions about Evergreen.
 If you are a librarian or library school student and are interested in Evergreen, you may contact us at email@example.com.
 For technical questions you should consult http://open-ils.org/

 Do you host and support Evergreen locally, or do you outsource Evergreen?
 Would you recommend outsourcing support?